-SUBJECT:

-Veolia Environmental Services Facility, 5736 West Jefferson Street,

-Phoenix Arizona TSCA Permit: EPA Endangered Species Act
+SUBJECT: Veolia Environmental Services Facility, 5736 West Jefferson Street, Phoenix Arizona TSCA Permit: Updated EPA Endangered Species Act Determination

-Obligations

-FROM:

-John Beach

-Environmental Scientist
+FROM: John Beach Environmental Scientist

-TO:

-Ron Leach

-Permit Writer
+TO: Cynthia Ruelas Permit Writer

+CC: Carrie Marr, USFWS

 I understand that EPA is considering renewal and/or modification of the TSCA PCB Approval for the subject facility.
+This memorandum updates the determination that I made in 2011 that the proposed facility operations under the TSCA PCB permit will not affect threatened or endangered species or designated critical habitat.

 I understand that the facility is used to store, drain and solvent-wash PCB transformers and other equipment.
-I have reviewed the setting for the Veolia site using Google Earth and the informal (web-based) USFWS list of Threatened and Endangered species for Maricopa County, Arizona.
-Based on my review, I have determined that the proposed facility operations under the TSCA PCB permit will not affect threatened or endangered species or designated critical habitat.
-The site and immediate surrounding area are completely industrial urban and there is no nearby habitat for these special status species.
+I have reviewed the environmental setting for the Veolia site using Google Earth and the US Fish and Wildlife Service (USFWS) IPaC list of Threatened and Endangered species for Maricopa County, Arizona.
+My review indicated that the facility itself is constructed and operates in an existing industrial area and does not contain habitat for species in the IPaC list and that the operations will not release PCBs into the environment.
+Based on my review, I have determined that the proposed facility operations under the TSCA PCB permit will have no effect on threatened or endangered species, other species regulated by USFWS, or designated critical habitat.